200 Level English

 L. Schechter

-This course hopscotches from the early medieval period to our current moment, covering key texts from roughly 1000 CE to the 2020s.
+This course hopscotches from the medieval period to our current moment, covering key texts from the mid-1100s to the 2020s.
 These works share an interest in cultural and social change: they reflect recent shifts, they evaluate current conditions, they agitate for new thinking, or they offer ways for modern readers to imagine anew what earlier moments were like.
 The texts may reflect our changing sense of history as much as they reflect historical change itself, in other words.
 These works also share an interest in women behaving boldly: we will read texts authored by women along with texts that focus on women as characters.
 Some of these women will be writing and/or living at the margins of society, while others will be at the very centre of power, and still others will be somewhere in the middle.
 While all materials will be read or watched in modern English, some pieces will be translated from earlier Englishes or other languages.

 ENGL 216 LEC B1: Introduction to Indigenous Literary Methods